eyvind1/test-frontend-angular/README.md

 $ npm install -g @angular/cli@13.0.4
 ```

-## Clone the project and install modules
+## Clone the project and install the modules in the same directory
 ```bash
 $ npm install --force
 ```